Is Frozen Fruit As Healthy As Fresh Fruit? 9 Key Differences

 3. Temperature Requirements

 It should be no surprise that frozen fruit must remain in freezing temperatures.
-If not, you’re bound to have a lot of spoiled fruit on your hands.
+If it's not, you’re bound to have a lot of spoiled fruit on your hands.
 Once this occurs, frozen fruit wholesalers shouldn’t refreeze their products.
 So, a lack of temperature-controlled storage results in hefty expenses.

 Fresh fruit products can stay out in chilly to room temperature environments.
 However, the time in which they remain edible is very limited.
 But we’ll talk more about the shelf life of fruit in a little bit.